-Over the course of his almost 25 years in practice, Greg has also defended attorneys in cases involving allegations of legal malpractice and fraud, represented plaintiffs in legal malpractice actions, litigated insurance coverage matters on behalf of policyholders and represented plaintiffs in copyright and trademark disputes.
+Over the course of his almost 25 years in practice, Greg has represented creditors and shareholders in bankruptcy court, policyholders in insurance coverage disputes, both plaintiffs and defendants in cases involving allegations of legal malpractice, and litigants in copyright and trademark disputes.

-Greg is admitted to practice in New York, New Jersey and California, and is a member of the bar of the United States District Courts for the Southern and Eastern Districts of New York, the District of New Jersey, the Northern District of California, the United States Court of Appeals for Second Circuit and the United States Supreme Court.
+Greg is admitted to practice in New York, New Jersey and California, and is a member of the bar of the United States District Courts for the Southern and Eastern Districts of New York, the District of New Jersey, the Northern and Central Districts of California, the United States Court of Appeals for Second Circuit and the United States Supreme Court.
+Greg also is a member of the mediation panel for the United States District Court for the Southern District of New York.

 - Successfully defended a large financial institution in a putative class action alleging violations of the Racketeer Influenced and Corrupt Organizations Act (RICO) and fraud, obtaining dismissal at the pleading stage (Southern District of Indiana)